TimAstier/react-roguelike/README.md

 ## How to play

-Go to https://react-roguelike.herokuapp.com to start a new game.
+Go to https://react-roguelike-demo.netlify.app to start a new game.

+The level editor is available [here](https://react-roguelike-demo.netlify.app).

 ## Built with